cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/lesson1/exercise2.md

 STATUS = Ready
 ```

 Note the empty ROLES.
-These can be fixed by running the following one-liner.
+It is important to fix this.
+You can use the one-liner:

 ```bash
 sudo kubectl get no -o name | grep worker | xargs -I {} sudo kubectl label {} node-role.kubernetes.io/worker=worker